CLooG: CLooG

 This scattering means that each integral point of the domain S1 is scanned at logical date 1 while each integral point of the domain S2 is scanned at logical date 2.
 As a result, the whole domain S1 is scanned before domain S2 and the first code in our example is generated.

 The user can set every kind of affine scanning order thanks to the scattering functions.
 Each domain has its own scattering function and each scattering function may be multi-dimensional.
-A multi-dimentional logical date may be seen as classical date (year,month,day,hour,minute,etc.) where the first dimensions are the most significant.
+A multi-dimensional logical date may be seen as classical date (year,month,day,hour,minute,etc.) where the first dimensions are the most significant.
 Each scattering dimension may depend linearly on the original dimensions (e.g., i), the parameters (e.g., n) ans scalars (e.g., 2).

 A very useful example of multi-dimensional scattering functions is, for compilation people, the scheduling of the original program.
 The basic data to use for code generation are statement iteration domains.
 As we saw, these data are not sufficient to rebuild the original program (what is the ordering between instances of different statements ?).
 The missing data can be put in the scattering functions as the original scheduling.
 The method to compute it is quite simple (see Fea92).
 The idea is to build an abstract syntax tree of the program and to read the scheduling for each statement.
 For instance, let us consider the following implementation of a Cholesky factorization: